-Brothers Kemeatrous and Keontae have already experienced a significant amount of trauma and loss in their short lives and are very deserving of a committed, consistent, and nurturing home.
-Despite their losses, they each have an optimistic, lively spirit and seem to very much want to belong to a family.
+Brothers Kemeatrous and Keontae have already experienced a significant amount of trauma and loss in their short lives and are greatly in need of a committed, consistent, and nurturing home.
+They each have an optimistic, lively spirit and seem very much to want to belong to a family.

 Kemeatrous and Keontae are in critical need of a committed, consistent, and nurturing home.
-Despite their losses, they are a hopeful, endearing duo who just wants to belong to a family.
-The greatest challenge in parenting them is the fact that there are two of them and in making sure each boy gets the attention that he needs and deserves.
-They will need to continue participating in some type of therapy as they process their adoption and transition into their adoptive family.
-Most importantly, their adoptive family will need to have a clear, realistic understanding of what an adoption transition looks like for older children.
-They will need to be patient and compassionate with the boys as they move through their grieving and moving-on process, and will need to meet them exactly where they are at.
-Their family will need to commit to caring for the boys regardless of what challenges may arise knowing that a disrupted adoption for children these ages would be catastrophic for their ability to trust and attach to any future caregiver.
+Despite their losses, the two are a hopeful, endearing duo who need to belong to a family.
+Other than their academic challenges they do not present with any significant special needs at this time.
+The greatest challenge in parenting them is the fact that there are two of them, and in making sure each boy gets the attention that he needs and deserves.
+They will need to continue participating in some type of therapy (individual or sibling) as they process their adoption and transition into their adoptive family.
+Given their academic standings, their adoptive family will also need to advocate and stay in close contact with teachers to ensure that the boys’ individual learning needs are being met.